Stocks give up gains after New York tightens virus clampdown

 The action taken by New York Gov. Andrew Cuomo, coming just a day after California announced similar measures, is another sign that large swaths of the U.S. economy are coming to a standstill as restaurants, retailers and other businesses dependent on consumer traffic are forced to close doors and furlough or lay off workers.

-The losses wiped out the index’s gains from a day earlier and deepened the market’s losses in what’s been another brutal week on Wall Street.
+The slide wiped out the index’s gains from a day earlier and deepened the market’s losses in what’s been another brutal week on Wall Street.
 The Dow is down 14% for the week.

 Investors are weighing the likelihood that the global economy is entering a recession because of the massive shutdowns and layoffs caused by the outbreak against steps by central banks and governments to ease the economic pain.